userfront/survey-dev/README.md

 ## Verify the JWT access token

-Now that the client sends an access JWT, we need to verify and decode it on the backend.
+Now that the browser sends a JWT, we need to verify and decode it on the backend.

-`npm install --save jsonwebtoken`
+We will again use test-driven development to add this feature.

-`npm run test-backend:watch`
+In order to create JWTs for our tests, we need an RSA key pair: a private key used to sign the JWTs and a public key used to verify them.

-In order to write tests, we need to create JWTs, which we will sign with an RSA key.
-For that, we need a key pair: private key used for signing the JWT and a public key used to verify it.
+You can use an RSA key pair generator to get a key pair for testing, or you can use the private and public key pair below:

 ```
 -----BEGIN RSA PRIVATE KEY-----